DeannaBonds/meteor-1.8-materialize-blaze-boilerplate/README.md

 * Add Admin mode and user manager

 Notes:
 In the imports/ui/components, the meteor import statements do not support loading Sass files into the component.
 CSS files can be used.
 If Sass is desired or needed for the component, there is a styles/components folder to add the component style.
-Always insure that the new component is added to the _allComponents.scss file.
+Always insure that the new component is added to the _all-components.scss file.